tlau1860/GroupRepTask/README.md

 These are empty scripts to run 4 blocks of the base experiment found in [Lau, Pouncy, Gershman, & Cikara, 2018](http://dx.doi.org/10.1037/xge0000470) (OSF Repo: https://osf.io/vjbtc/).
-There are four javascript files and three directories that will need to be edited and/or filled.
+There are four javascript files and three directories that will need to be edited and/or filled (below).

 To start the task, double click <code>index.html</code>.
 There is filler text in the code at the moment which will allow everything to run.
 If using a PC, you may need to set up an Apache server.
 At the end, a csv file will be saved to wherever your browser saves its downloads.